vrk-kpa/suomifi-ui-components/.styleguidist/themevalues.md

 ### Transitions

-Theme focus is of type _`TransitionDesignTokens`_ and defines all shadow styles used in the library.
-By default, shadow styles are based on color design tokens.
+Theme category transitions is of type _`TransitionDesignTokens`_ and defines the most commonly used transition styles used in the library.

 ```js noeditor
 import { SuomifiThemeConsumer } from '../src/core/theme';